comp-mol-biol/cascade_computing/README.md

 ### Filter and Select Jobs

-You can filter for specific proteins or concentrations to limit the scope of your operations:
+You can filter all your jobs for specific proteins or concentrations, thus define a scope of your operations:

 ```python
 # Select all jobs